bergercookie/vim-debugstring/README.md

 - [ ] Use travis for CI
 - [x] Bug with changing the filename of the current file
 - [ ] Make vim-repeat dependency optional
+- [ ] Turn supported languages into a table - what do we support in which language?